Can You Really Afford NOT To Invest In Gold?

 The global economy has become very uncertain and investors are looking for safe ways to protect their money, their assets and above all their wealth.

 Investing in gold is that viable option they are looking for given the current scenario.
 More and more investors are coming to the conclusion that in order to keep your money safe you should invest at least part of your portfolio in gold.
-Although over the last few years the economy has been in decline the price of gold has risen dramatically – a six fold increase since 2002 in fact.
+Although over the last few years the economy has been in decline the price of gold has risen dramatically – a three fold increase since 2002 in fact.

 Gold Bars or Gold Coins?